michael7101/Cyclistic-Case-Study/README.md

 str(X202108_divvy_tripdata)
 ```

-**Note** Files "X202009_divvy_tripdata", "X202009_divvy_tripdata", and "X202009_divvy_tripdata" have numerical columns on start_station_id and end_station_id.
+**Notes** Files "X202009_divvy_tripdata", "X202009_divvy_tripdata", and "X202009_divvy_tripdata" have numerical columns on start_station_id and end_station_id.
 The rest of the files have characters for these columns, which means these files need to be changed to characters so that they can stack correctly.

 **Changing files Columns from numerical to character**